pts/insight-mininasm/README.txt

   (multiple) labels, and this restriction is only sane way to prevent deviation from NASM macro expansion semantics.

+The empty value of the single-line macro BORLAND_MENU was replaced with the value `1', because of the above restriction on `%define'.

 The remaining goal is to build the insight.com identical to the release.

 __END__